RoniBasarab/RecipeFitnessApp/README.md

-An MVVM Kotlin project where you can search for meals & recipes
+An MVVM Kotlin project where you can search for meals & recipes.
+Used Retrofit, Coroutines together with a recycler view.